joelbeedle/salsa/README.md

 **S**warm **Al**gorithm **S**imul**a**tior: library, and Testbed, written in C++.

 ## Getting Started
 There is a Docker container available.
-It opens a noVNC web app on `localhost` with `salsa-sim` pre-installed.
+It opens a noVNC web app on `localhost` with `salsa` pre-installed.

 ### Using the Docker container
 This docker container **only** contains what is in the repository.
 If you want to extend the program, you need to clone the repository and build the docker container / the code.